CiscoDevNet/WASTC2024-vFDW/3-Wednesday/websockets-and-webhooks/README.md

 - Access the Admin Panel: Open your web browser and navigate to [http://localhost:8000/admin_panel.html](http://localhost:8000/admin_panel.html)

 - Interact with the Admin Panel: Use the "Show Clients" and "Show Messages" buttons to view the list of connected WebSocket clients and the history of messages exchanged.
-The Admin Panel will automatically update the statistics as new clients connect and messages are sent via the WebSocket Client at [http://localhost:8000/websocket_client.html](http://localhost:8000/websocket_client.html)
+The Admin Panel will update the statistics as new clients connect and messages are sent via the WebSocket Client at [http://localhost:8000/websocket_client.html](http://localhost:8000/websocket_client.html)

+YOu just need to click on 'Show Messages' a few times to see the updated list.

 - Observe Server Activity: As you interact with the Admin Panel, observe the terminal where the WebSocket server is running.
 You should see logs indicating that the server is processing requests from the Admin Panel, such as fetching the list of clients or retrieving message history.